Puppy Advice

 As you get to know each other, your puppy should be starting to feel more settled in their new home.
 Here’s what to expect with your 9-week-old puppy.

-9 week old puppy laying on rug with chew toys
+9 week old Labrador puppy laying on rug with chew toys to play and chew with

 Things to do this week: